 I have endeavoured to document the history of cystic fibrosis in considerable detail elsewhere (www.cysticfibrosis.online/history).

 Perhaps unwisely, in this present section I have attempted to produce an account, which will be intelligible to both medical professionals and lay readers.
-The habit of writing documents useful for both doctors, professionals and patients has been the practice in our Regional Paediatric CF Unit at St James’s in Leeds for many years (photo).
+The habit of writing documents useful for both doctors, professionals and patients has been the practice in our Regional Paediatric CF Unit at St James’s in Leeds for many years.
 Rarely did parents or patients complain of being given too much information.
 Patients and relatives usually complain of a lack of information.

-Major advances over the last 40 years
+Some of the major advances over the last 40 years

 So what have been the major advances over the last 40 years as seen by a general paediatrician?
-Well, if we look back to 1956, when we qualified as doctors, medical practice and knowledge were very different from the Thirties when incidentally many of our medical teachers were trained; they were also very different from today.
+Well, if we look back to 1956, when we qualified as doctors, medical practice and knowledge were very different from the Thirties when incidentally many of our medical teachers in the Fifties were trained; they were also very different from today.

 Medicine in the Fifties